 Google revealed last year’s Android version, Android 9, accounted for 22.6 percent of the ecosystem since last August.
 And, that’s more than twice as good as the Android 7 to 8 update rate was the previous year.
 However, it’s still comparatively low relative to the iPhone update level less than a month after release, and iOS 13 now accounts for half of all iPhones.

-- You might be loving this app which really helps full to you: Android Emulator For Pc and Asphalt Nitro Mod Apk
+- You might be loving these apps which helps full to you: Android Emulator For Pc and Asphalt Nitro Mod Apk

 By comparison, less than a quarter of Android users had even made it to the previous version of the operating system update when Android 10 launched on 3rd September.
 Android 10, earlier known as Android Q until Google finally decided to ditch dessert names, is the latest operating system from Google.
 Considering the majority of the world’s population uses Android, you can assume your phone will likely run it soon.

 What’s new in the Android 10 update?

 The Android ten update brings a ton of new features, which Google has listed on its official page for the latest software.

 Among all the new updates, the long-awaited system-wide dark mode, which is also known as the Dark Theme, is the most significant shift from Android Pie in these devices.
 Features like iOS Gesture Navigation has also been added, along with specific privacy controls and Focus Mode.
 These feature updates are handy for keeping notifications off, especially when you need to get things done.